 Participants will be required to submit the names of every individual participating in the interoperability event, as well as the names and technical details of all of the implementations that will be participating.
-Individuals or implementations that aren't declared prior to the event may be declined participation at the discretion of the Certification Secretariat.
+Individuals or implementations that are not declared prior to the event may be declined participation at the discretion of the Certification Secretariat.
 Due to space limitations in testing rooms we can guarantee space for only two individuals per implementation.
 Requests to bring more individuals will be entertained only if a request is made to the Certification Secretariat (certification@fidoalliance.org) at least two weeks in advance of the event, and if there is adequate space remaining.
 Vendors will be notified after the close of registration if their request has been accepted.

-By registering for an Interoperability Testing Event you are agreeing to participate and attend the entirety of the scheduled event.
+By registering for an Interoperability Testing Event you are agreeing to participate and attend the entirety of the scheduled event and to provide free and open access to your implementation for all event participants.
 If individuals registered do not show up for the first half-day of testing (by 12 noon local time to the event), or if when they arrive late more than 50% of the test matrix has been completed, the implementation forfeits their eligibility for the event and the implementation will be removed from the test matrix.